openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 consequences (apiserver downtime, etc.).

 ### Drawbacks
-Some of the features depend on a non-agnostic CNI design, which is the `LoadBalancer` controller.
+Some of the features depend on a non-agnostic CNI design.
+The `LoadBalancer` service controller depends on ovnk to configure iptables rules so that the service is correctly exposed.
+The same applies to `NetworkPolicy` resources, which need the `LoadBalancer` service to be in place.

 A different behavior should be expected if using a different CNI.

 ## Design Details
 #### Why LoadBalancer service